open-contracting/standard/standard/docs/en/support/governance.md

 ### Intellectual property

 The Open Contracting Data Standard is the Intellectual Property of the Open Contracting Partnership.
-The schema is currently provided under the **[Creative Commons Attribution-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nd/4.0/)** license (discussion about license is ongoing), with accompanying documentation under a **[Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/)**.
+The schema is licensed under the **[Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)** license, with accompanying documentation under a **[Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/)** where stated.

-Contributors to the standard agree to transfer any copyright in their contributions to the Open Contracting Partnership (via it's fiscal sponsor), in order that it is held in trust as part of the standard.
+Contributors to the standard agree to transfer any copyright in their contributions to the Open Contracting Partnership (via it's fiscal sponsor) through a contributor agreement process, in order that those contributions are held in trust as part of the standard.

 No content infringing upon third-party Intellectual Property Rights will be included in the standard.